marmaladeDE/oxsearch-documentation/en/configuration.md

 #### Dynamic Boosting devaluation ####

 By starting the devaluation all dynamic boosting's tracking fields (times added to basket, ratings, views, sold, revenue) will be decreased by entered percentage.
+Devaluation process can also be performed by a cron job.
+Please take a look at "crons/marm_oxsearch_boosting_devaluation.php"

 #### Landing Pages ####